marctruter/Golden-Gate-Circuit-Calculator/README.md

 # Golden-Gate-Circuit-Calculator
-A calculator to find circuits of golden gates that approximate matrices.
+A calculator to find circuits of golden gates that approximate diagonal matrices.